 With the help of RVO Nederland, we were able to set up a fund for the Bukonzo Joint cooperative in Uganda.
 This allows the cooperative to finance various projects.
 In September 2019 we helped with the first project: the purchase of a piece of land for the Kilembe washing station.
 This extra piece of land enabled the coffee plantation to expand.
 At the social return days during our Uganda trip, we rolled up our sleeves and helped build the shed for the drying beds together with our guests.
 In addition, we attached shading nets to the the drying beds.
 This way the coffee beans are not exposed to the full sun and the coffee beans can dry evenly.

-Collecting school attributes
+Collecting school supplies

 Unfortunately, there are not enough public schools in Uganda.
 Additional private schools have been established to give children an opportunity to benefit from an education.
 Parents have to pay a school fee for this.
 This fee can be paid once the harvest has been completed so that the children can go to school all year round.
 Every year we collect school supplies to support these schools and children.
 We do this with our ambassadors, travel guests and other involved parties.
 So if you have any items at home or at the office that you would like to donate to children in Uganda?
-Please contact us at email@example.com and we will make sure it ends up in the right place!
+Please contact us and we will make sure it ends up in the right place!

 Sponsoring humidity meters

 In 2018, one of our PwC ambassadors traveled with us to Uganda.
 She ensured that PwC sponsored a number of humidity meters.
 These humidity meters are used at the washing stations to check whether the coffee is dry enough to be processed.
 This increases the quality of the coffee beans and contributes to an even better price for the coffee farmers.